nationalarchives/tdr-dev-documentation/architecture-decision-records/0008-keycloak-user-administrators-configuration.md

 * **Master Realm**
   * *super_user_administrator* group:
-    * Access to all users/groups within the master realm only (this includes the *user_administrator* as this is held within the master realm)
+    * Access to all users/groups within the master realm only
     * Has access to self
 * **TDR Realm**
   * *user_administrator* group: